Contingencyy/VulkanRenderer/README.md

 # VulkanRenderer

+## Installation

+To run this project yourself, simply download the source code from GitHub, as well as the latest Vulkan SDK here: https://vulkan.lunarg.com/sdk/home.
+The solution will automatically try to find the Vulkan SDK installation by its environment variable VULKAN_SDK.
+Last tested with Vulkan SDK version 1.3.275.0.

 This is my study project, starting from September 2023, for a whole semester.
 The goal is to utilize the Vulkan graphics API to create a renderer that creates realistic and stunning real-time renders of cars and other objects with clear-coat pbr materials, utilizing raytraced shadows and reflections, rasterization will be used for everything else.

 ## Current features